THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 How Do I Get Free Disney Dining?

 Disney World sometimes offers Free Dining as part of the package.
 Historically this has usually been September to early December.
-At the moment there are no offers for free Disney Dining for 2017 but we will of course keep you up to date if any are announced.

 What do you think of the Disney Dining Plan?